-All necessary cross country skiing equipment will be furnished, but if students have their own equipment they are welcome to bring it.
-Students are responsible for providing appropriate clothing, food and a 1-liter water bottle.
+All necessary snowshoeing equipment will be furnished, but if students have their own equipment they are welcome to bring it.
+Students are responsible for providing appropriate clothing and footwear and a 1-liter water bottle.
 A list of additional clothing, equipment, and food to bring on the trips will be provided.